Geostationary orbit: Space debris

 A computer-generated image from 2005 showing the distribution of mostly space debris in geocentric orbit with two areas of concentration: geostationary orbit and low Earth orbit.

 Space debris at geostationary orbits typically has a lower collision speed than at low Earth orbit (LEO) since all GEO satellites orbit in the same plane, altitude and speed; however, the presence of satellites in eccentric orbits allows for collisions at up to 4 km/s.
 Although a collision is comparatively unlikely, GEO satellites have a limited ability to avoid any debris.

-At geosynchronous altitude, objects less than 10 cm in diameter cannot be seen from the Earth, making it difficult to assess their prevalence.
+Debris less than 10 cm in size are very challenging to detect from the ground and are not regularly tracked, making it difficult to assess their prevalence.

 Despite efforts to reduce risk, spacecraft collisions have occurred.
 The European Space Agency telecom satellite Olympus-1 was struck by a meteoroid on August 11, 1993, and eventually moved to a graveyard orbit, and in 2006 the Russian Express-AM11 communications satellite was struck by an unknown object and rendered inoperable, although its engineers had enough contact time with the satellite to send it into a graveyard orbit.
 In 2017, both AMC-9 and Telkom-1 broke apart from an unknown cause.